 - Ask for feedback:A simple survey with just a few questions is a great way to give you insight into your members and according to the Center for Association growth it is also a great way to identify those who want to take the next step like donating or volunteering.

 - Nutrition Challenges: Many centers focus on fitness but very little on nutrition.
 Helping members set and achieve nutritional goals promotes body confidence and opens members up to a more holistic view of health.
 Around the Plate offers some good ideas for nutrition challenges you can try.

-This concludes our series on new member engagement.
-Be sure to check out the first or second post in this series for more great new member engagement tips.
 We hope you learned some tips you can implement and see engaged members in your results!